 return false;

-Cycle detection without correct initialization Floyd's algorithm: start BOTH slow and fast at head.
+Starting fast/slow pointers incorrectly in cycle detection Both pointers should start at head, not head.next.
 Starting fast at head.next can miss cycles in edge cases.